-From November 2015, if you submit your documentation or fees late you will lapse and the only way to regain registration would be by making an application for readmission.
-That process can take two to six weeks and you could be unable to practise during that period.
+If you don’t submit your documentation or fees before your due date your registration will automatically lapse and you will be unable to practice.
+From November 2015, should you allow your registration to lapse the only way to regain registration would be by applying for readmission.
+That process can take two to six weeks, depending on your circumstances.
+You would be unable to practise during that period.

 It is illegal to work in any role if you are unregistered.
 Applications for re-admission from nurses and midwives who are found to have been working unregistered will be referred to the Registrar's Advisory Group for consideration.